-TASK 66 The Jurisdiction will establish a system for tracking inspections and enforcement actions for recordkeeping and reporting.
-8/31/2023 TASK 67 The Jurisdiction will begin tracking and compiling documentation.
+Task # Description Target Completion Date TASK 58 The Jurisdiction will establish a system for tracking inspections and enforcement actions for recordkeeping and reporting.
+5/31/2023 TASK 59 The Jurisdiction will begin tracking and compiling documentation.
 The Implementation Record will be stored in one central location, physical or electronic, that can be readily accessed by CalRecycle.
+6/1/2023

 All records and information will be included in the Implementation Record within 60 days of the creation of the record or information.
 All records will be retained by the Jurisdiction for five years.
 Include all documents supporting compliance in the implementation record including, but not limited to, the following: A copy of all ordinances or other similarly enforceable mechanisms, contracts, and agreements, as required by Chapter 12 of the Regulations.
 A written description of the Jurisdiction's inspection and enforcement program that it uses to comply with Sections 18995.1 and 18995.4.
+All organic waste collection service records required by Section 18984.4.
 All contamination minimization records required by Section 18984.6.
-All aclucation and outreach records required by Section 18984.14.
+All education and outreach records required by Section 18984.14.
 All education and outreach records required by Section 18985.3.
 All hauler program records required by Section 18985.4.
-All recovered organic waste procurement target records required by Section 18985.1.
-All records of enforcement apper procurement records required by Section 18981.4.
-All recorded organic waste procurement target records required by Section 18981.4.
-All recorded organic waste procurement target records required by Section 18993.2.
-All recorded organic waste procurement records required by Section 18993.4.
-All recorded organic waste procurement records required by Section 18993.4.
-All recorded organic waste procurement records required by Section 18993.4.
+All recovered organic waste procurement target records required by Section 18993.2.
 All records of enforcement actions undertaken pursuant to Chapter 12 of the Regulations.
 All records of enforcement actions undertaken pursuant to Chapter 12 of the Regulations.
-All records of complaints and investigations of complaints required by Sectio 8/31/2023
+All records of complaints and investigations of complaints required by Section 18995.1.
+All records required by Section 18995.4.